hean01/castio/PLUGINS.md

 CAST.IO Plugins
 ===============

-CAST.IO uses JavaScript (ECMA-262) as a script language for plugins.
-For now CAST.IO only supports one type of plugins which is providers.
+CAST.IO uses JavaScript (ECMA-262) as scripting language for plugins.
+For now, CAST.IO only supports one type of plugins which is providers.

 Plugins are bundled into a zip file with a _manifest_ which describes